-For certain acquisitions that occurred in the fourth quarter of 2009, the Company is in the process of obtaining or finalizing appraisals of tangible and intangible assets and it is continuing to evaluate the initial purchase price allocations, as of the assets and liabilities of the businesses become known.
+For certain acquisitions that occurred in the fourth quarter of 2009, the Company is in the process of obtaining or finalizing appraisals of tangible and intangible assets and it is continuing to evaluate the initial purchase price allocations, as of the acquisition date, which will be adjusted as additional information relative to the fair values of the assets and liabilities of the businesses become known.
 Accordingly, management has used their best estimate in the initial purchase price allocation as of the date of these financial statements.